The three purposes of bidding are to describe your hand, find the fit AND agree the contract.

 If you have 4 spades and 4 hearts bid hearts first to allow your partner the chance to bid spades at the lowest level.

 Where you have a hand with a lot of cards in one or two suits but less than 12 points you can use the Rule of Twenty.
 Add the points in your hand to the number of cards in your two longest suits, if the total is twenty or more you may open your longest suit.

 STRONG UNBALANCED HANDS - 16+ HCP

 With balanced (flat) hands with 12 to 14 points bid 1NT.
 This is a precise description of your hand so do not deviate from the rule.
 11 or 15 points do not merit 1NT.

 For hands with 23 points or more bid 2C.
-The response to this bid is always 2D so that the opener can bid again.
+The response to this bid is always at least 2D so that the opener can bid again.
 An opening of 2C is game forcing.
 This means bidding must continue until a game contract is found.
 The only exception is if the opener rebids 2NT which shows a flat hand.
 In this case if the responder has 2 points or less the bid can be passed.

 Response to 2C : 2D (relay 0-7 HCP), 2H, 2S, 2NT, 3C,3D, WITH 8+, 3NT with 11-13 HCP balanced.